-- Sites where development is underway or approved (known as "pipeline projects") or otherwise can be credited to meet the RHNA (such as Accessory Dwelling Units); and - Opportunity sites where additional development could occur.
+- Sites where development is underway or approved (known as "pipeline projects") or otherwise can be credited to meet the RHNA (such as Accessory Dwelling Units and other types); and - Opportunity sites where additional development could occur.
 Opportunity sites were selected in a manner consistent with the City's mandate to affirmatively further fair housing.
 Housing sites, especially lower-income sites, were selected so as to reduce segregation and increase affordable development in high resource neighborhoods, where possible.

 Chapter 3 provides a summary of the inventory approach and Appendix C includes the detailed site inventory.
-While the Housing Sites Inventory documents that Oakland has sufficient zoning capacity to meet Oakland's RHNA requirements, the City's Housing Action Plan includes several zoning reforms that would further increase production capacity and unlock opportunity for affordable and missing middle housing in high resource areas.
+While the Housing Sites Inventory documents that Oakland does have has sufficient zoning capacity to meet Oakland's RHNA requirements, the City has identified in its City's Housing Action Plan includes several zoning reforms that would further increase production capacity and unlock opportunity for affordable and missing middle housing in high resource areas.
 These are in addition to the continued enforcement and strengthening of identified tenant protection and anti-displacement measures.
-A few examples of actions in the Housing Action Plan include:
+As just a few examples, of actions in the Housing Action Plan proposes include:

-- Develop zoning standards to encourage missing middle and multi-unit housing types in currently single-family dominated neighborhoods (Action 3.2.1); - Reduce constraints to the development of accessory dwelling units (Action 3.2.5);
+• Developing Develop zoning standards to encourage missing middle and multi-unit housing types in currently single-family dominated neighborhoods (Action 3.2.1);

-- Implement an affordable housing overlay zone that would allow for 100% affordable housing development at any density up to a specified height in most areas where housing is currently permitted (Action 3.3.5); - Revise development standards, including allowable building heights, densities, open space, and setback requirements (Action 3.4.1); - Remove conditional use permit requirements for housing in RD-2 and RM zones (Action 3.4.3); - Implement objective design standards (Action 3.4.8); - Implement a housing sites overlay zone that would allow all sites included in the Housing Element's Housing Sites Inventory (identified in Table C-26 in Appendix C, available in a separate Excel file) to develop owner-occupied and rental multifamily uses by right for developments in which 20 percent or more of the units are affordable to lower-income households (Action 3.4.10); - Promote infill, transit-oriented development (TOD), and mixed-use development (Action 5.2.2); and - Encourage new affordable housing in higher resource neighborhoods (Action 5.2.8) - Prioritize improvements to meet the needs of low-resourced and disproportionately burdened communities (Action 5.2.9)
+- Reducing Reduce constraints to the development of accessory dwelling units (Action 3.2.5); - ImplementingImplement an affordable housing overlay zone that would allow for 100% affordable housing development at any density up to a specified height in most areas where housing is currently permitted (Action 3.3.5); - Revising Revise development standards, including allowable building heights, densities, open space, and setback requirements (Action 3.4.1); and - Revising Remove conditional use permit requirements for housing in RD-2 and RM zones (Action 3.4.2).3); - Implement objective design standards (Action 3.4.8): - Implement a housing sites overlay zone that would allow all sites included in the Housing Element's Housing Sites Inventory (identified in Table C-26 in Appendix C) to develop owner-occupied and rental multifamily uses by right for developments in which 20 percent or more of the units are affordable to lower-income households (Action 3.4.10); - Promote infill, transit-oriented development (TOD), and mixed-use development (Action 5.2.2); and - Encourage new affordable housing in higher resource neighborhoods (Action 5.2.8) - Prioritize improvements to meet the needs of low-resourced and disproportionately burdened communities (Action 5.2.9)

-The Housing Action Plan and Housing Sites Inventory reflects feedback from members of the community and the goals, policies, and actions reflect both local priorities and State obligations.
+The Housing Action Plan and Housing Sites Inventory remain a work in progress with the intent of soliciting reflects feedback from members of the community and refining the goals, policies, and actions to reflect both local priorities and State obligations.